 What to do if you find Japanese knotweed

-It’s worth noting that Japanese knotweed is not typically covered under most general insurance policies.
-If you find it growing in or near your property, and have it removed, you will most likely have to take out a special knotweed indemnity policy to prevent potential future attacks of the plant and to mitigate against all damage it can do.
+If you find it growing in or near your property, and have it removed, you may be required to take out a special knotweed indemnity policy to prevent potential future attacks of the plant and to mitigate against all damage it can do.

 Should I buy a house with Japanese knotweed?